Benders Decomposition for Bi-objective Linear Programs: Algorithm for Bi-objective Benders Decomposition

 \section{Algorithm for Bi-objective Benders Decomposition}

-Proposition \ref{prop:1} confirms that for a \gls{BLP} \eqref{eq:BLP}, a bi-objective Benders reformulation \eqref{eq:BLP-complete-reformulation} with a finite number of weighted cuts exists.
-To obtain such a reformulation one could solve a sequence of weighted single-objective problems with Benders decomposition, for instance by applying a dichotomic approach (see also Sections \ref{subsec:formulation_defs}).
-This scalarisation approach would yield a single-objective Benders reformulation \eqref{eq:LP-Benders} of each weighted problem for some $\lambda \in [0,1]$.
-To obtain \eqref{eq:BLP-complete-reformulation} the cuts from all scalarised reformulations are added to obtain \eqref{eq:BLP-complete-reformulation} where the optimality cuts in \eqref{eq:LP-Benders} are converted to weighted cuts by replacing $\theta = \lambda \theta_1 + (1-\lambda) \theta_2$, see \eqref{eq:weighted_optimality_cut}.
-Instead, we describe an algorithm in the following that integrates the generation of Benders feasibility and weighted optimality cuts into the parametric bi-objective simplex algorithm to solve \gls{BM} and \gls{BS}, thereby not solving single-objective scalarised problems.
+Proposition \ref{prop:1} confirms that for a \gls{BLP} \eqref{eq:BLP}, a bi-objective Benders reformulation \eqref{eq:BLP-complete-reformulation}-$\{ \bar{\D}_r,\Lambda,\bar{\D}_p\}$ with a finite number of weighted cuts exists.
+To obtain such a reformulation one could iteratively solve single-objective weighted-sum problems with Benders decomposition, for instance by applying a dichotomic approach (see also Section \ref{subsec:formulation_defs}).
+This scalarisation approach would yield a single-objective Benders reformulation \eqref{eq:LP-Benders} of each weighted problem $\lambda$-\eqref{eq:BLP} for some $\lambda \in [0,1]$.
+The cuts from all scalarised reformulations with $\lambda \in \Lambda$ are combined to obtain \eqref{eq:BLP-complete-reformulation}-$\{ \bar{\D}_r,\Lambda,\bar{\D}_p\}$ where the optimality cuts in \eqref{eq:LP-Benders} are converted to weighted cuts by replacing $\theta = \lambda \theta_1 + (1-\lambda) \theta_2$, see \eqref{eq:weighted_optimality_cut}.
+Instead, we describe an algorithm in the following that integrates the generation of Benders feasibility and weighted optimality cuts into the parametric bi-objective simplex algorithm to solve \gls{BM} \eqref{eq:BLP-restated} and \gls{BS} \eqref{eq:BSub}, thereby not solving single-objective scalarised problems.
 The two approaches are compared in Section \ref{sec:Comparison}.

 In this section, the proposed \gls{BBSA} is introduced.
-The \gls{BBSA} works by iteratively identifying non-dominated points of a Benders master problem \gls{BM} by applying bi-objective parametric simplex iterations.
-The initial BM is a problem of the form~\eqref{eq:BLP-restated}, which is obtained from~\eqref{eq:BLP-complete-reformulation} by removing all optimality and feasibility cuts.
-This Benders reformulation with a subset of feasibility and optimality cuts that have been added up to the current iteration of the \gls{BBSA}, is the problem we refer to as \gls{BM} in the context of the \gls{BBSA}. \gls{BM} is iteratively updated by adding all identified optimality and feasibility cuts.
+The \gls{BBSA} works by iteratively identifying non-dominated points of a Benders master problem \gls{BM} by applying bi-objective parametric simplex iterations, where the initial BM is a problem of the form~\eqref{eq:BLP-restated}, which is \eqref{eq:BLP-complete-reformulation}-$\{\emptyset,\emptyset,\emptyset \}$ obtained from~\eqref{eq:BLP-complete-reformulation} by removing all feasibility and optimality cuts.
+At any iteration of the algorithm, this Benders reformulation is made up of a subset of feasibility cuts $\bar{\D}_r$ and optimality cuts $\bar{\D}_p(\lambda)$ for $\lambda \in \Lambda$ that have been added up to the current iteration of the \gls{BBSA}, and is the problem we refer to as \gls{BM} \eqref{eq:BLP-complete-reformulation}-$\{ \bar{\D}_r,\Lambda,\bar{\D}_p\}$ in the context of the \gls{BBSA}. \gls{BM} \eqref{eq:BLP-complete-reformulation}-$\{ \bar{\D}_r,\Lambda,\bar{\D}_p\}$ is iteratively updated by adding all identified feasibility and optimality cuts.